sgpotts/nicar-test/README.md

-# nicar-test
+# nicar test
-Github class at NICAR
+Github at NICAR.

 ## This is where my data will go